jekyll/jekyll/site/_posts/2012-07-01-frontmatter.md

         <p>

           If set, this specifies the layout file to use.
-Use the layout file name without file extension.
+Use the layout file name without a file extension.
 Layout files must be placed in the
           <code>_layouts</code> directory.

         </p>